Selca, Brač: Culture

 The "Hrvatski sastanak" society (Croatian meeting society) was founded in Selca in 1888, which was active until the beginning of the second half of the 20th century.
-It was then revitalized in 1988 on the 100 anniversary since it has been founded and now bears the official name Hrvatski sastanak 1888".
+It was then revitalized in 1988 on the 100th anniversary of its founding and now bears the official name "Hrvatski sastanak 1888".
 The society was brought back to life by Sinaj Bulimbašić who was the chairman for most of its modern existence.
-He was then replaced by Juro Štambuk "Čiča" and today is led by the municipality's mayor Ivan Marijančević.
-Under its banner are the male Klapa "Selca" and the female "Fjorin" and "Mirula" as well as a Mandolin orchestra.
-With the reneval of "Hrvatski Sastanak 1888" also came the establishment of Selca's brass band, whose chairman is former mayor Bruno Štambuk.
+He was then replaced by Juro Štambuk "Čiča", and today it is led by the municipality's mayor, Ivan Marijančević.
+Under its banner are the male Klapa "Selca" and the female "Fjorin" and "Mirula" as well as a mandolin orchestra.
+With the renewal of "Hrvatski sastanak 1888" also came the establishment of Selca's brass band, whose chairman is former mayor Bruno Štambuk.

-As part of the parish organisation, the assembly of Krista kralja (King Christ), whose establisher is named Siniša Vuković made itself known throughout Croatia as well as Italy, France, Austria, Poland, Slovakia, Hungary for their religious songs.
-They recorded a complete selection of their songs on various media "Ispovid'te se" (Repent) which in 2008 was produced by the Split-based record label "Verbum".
+As part of the parish organisation, the assembly of Krista kralja (King Christ), whose establisher is named Siniša Vuković, made itself known throughout Croatia as well as Italy, France, Austria, Poland, Slovakia, and Hungary for their religious songs.
+They recorded a complete selection of their songs, "Ispovid'te se" (Repent), on various media, which in 2008 was produced by the Split-based record label "Verbum".

-In 1991 the writer, medic and diplomat Dr. Drago Štambuk founded the Pan-Croatian writers manifestation "Croatia rediviva" which promotes all three main Croatian dialects: Chakavian, Kajkavian and Shtokavian.
-The manifestation is held annually in Summer on the main square of Selca, attracting many locals and tourists alike and had some well-established writers participating such as Dragutin Tadijanović, Vesna Parun, Slavko Mihalić, Tonko Maroević, Luko Pateljak, Jakša Fiamengo and Joško Božanić.
-After the poetry marathon the founder crowns one poet with an olive wreath, who then becomes "Poeta oliveatus".
-A small text from said winner is then chosen which will be cut in a stone plate and hung on the iconic "Zid od poezije" (Wall of poetry), also located on the main square.
+In 1991 the writer, medic, and diplomat Dr. Drago Štambuk founded the Pan-Croatian writers' manifestation "Croatia rediviva" which promotes all three main Croatian dialects: Chakavian, Kajkavian, and Shtokavian.
+The manifestation is held annually in summer on the main square of Selca, attracting many locals and tourists alike.
+It has had some well-established writers participating, such as Dragutin Tadijanović, Vesna Parun, Slavko Mihalić, Tonko Maroević, Luko Pateljak, Jakša Fiamengo, and Joško Božanić.
+After the poetry marathon, the founder crowns one poet with an olive wreath, who then becomes "Poeta oliveatus".
+A small text from this winner is then chosen, which will be cut in a stone plate and hung on the iconic "Zid od poezije" (Wall of poetry), also located on the main square.

-There is also a drama group named "Mirina" that base their play on events that occurred in the municipality itself, bringing humor to otherwise frustrating events, sometimes in a manner of light-hearted Schadenfreude.
-During the same period of Spring the Selca carnival takes place which offers its visitors a corso of modified vehicles and a costume ball.
+There is also a drama group named "Mirina" that bases their plays on events that occurred in the municipality itself, bringing humor to otherwise frustrating events, sometimes in a manner of light-hearted schadenfreude.
+During the same period of spring, the Selca carnival takes place, which offers its visitors a corso of modified vehicles and a costume ball.

 Sports

-The most notable sports organisation is the local football / futsal club "Takmac", its organisation taking care of numerous sports events in the municipality since a few decades.
+The most notable sports organisation is the local football / futsal club "Takmac", its organisation taking care of numerous sports events in the municipality for a few decades.